ImperialCollegeLondon/dcw-splittingintowords/README.md

 Second, I wrote "findwords2", an extended version which adds an element of backtracking, in case picking the longest prefix earlier leads to no solution, but picking a slightly shorter prefix earlier would lead to a solution.
+For example:

+./findwords1 -w ../my-dict-words iamericall

-For example: "iamericall" fails with findword1, because it commits to "i america" and then fails with "ll", whereas findword2 delivers "i am eric all".
+fails to find a solution at all, because it commits to "i america" and then fails with "ll", whereas findword2 delivers "i am eric all".

+Note that

+./findwords2 -w ../my-dict-words "mostEnglishsentencesdon'tconvenientlyuppercasethefirstletterofeveryword

+works to generate the sentence we saw earlier.

-Third, I wrote a rather different version called "findallpossible" which produces ALL possible word sequences (where every element is in the dictionary).
+Third, I wrote a rather different version called "findallpossible" which produces ALL possible word sequences (where every candidate word is in the dictionary).
+It's left as an exercise for the reader to work out which is the most likely, or the most grammatical, or whatever.

 Fourth, I translated findwords1 into C, giving c-version/findlongest.c,